djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 ---
 title: "activation engineering for privacy protection in LLMs"
-date: 2025-12-05
+date: 2025-12-14
 image: /public/sea_privacy/design.png
 ---

 LLMs trained on web-scale corpora inadvertently memorize and leak personally identifiable information (PII) present in their training data.
 We investigate inference-time interventions to suppress this privacy leakage without model retraining.
 We evaluate three editing strategies: (1) activation patching with computed steering vectors (APNEAP), (2) random Gaussian noise steering, and (3) Spectral Editing of Activations (SEA).
 Using the Enron email corpus with `GPT-Neo-1.3B` and finetuned `Qwen3-8B-enron`, we measure targeted PII suppression via mean reciprocal rank (MRR) and exposure metrics, and utility via perplexity.

-This work was jointly done with two classmates, [Coby Kassner](https://cobylk.io/) and [Yejun Yun](https://www.linkedin.com/in/yejun-yun/), as a part of Yale's Trustworthy Deep Learning class taught by [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/).
+This blog is abbreviated from work done jointly with two classmates, [Coby Kassner](https://cobylk.io/) and [Yejun Yun](https://www.linkedin.com/in/yejun-yun/), as a part of Yale's Trustworthy Deep Learning class taught by [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/).
 Our implementation is available [here](https://github.com/cobylk/CPSC-4710-privacy).

 ## tl;dr